We are looking for innovative startups

 Startups admitted to our program do not have any restrictions to do pilots with any early adopters, in fact, we encourage startups to contact customers the earlier the better to (in)validate the hypothesis of their business models, and pilots are an advanced stage of that process.

-We know pilots are difficult to get for industrial startups and we try to facilitate trials with Repsol, but that is not always possible and therefore pilots are not a formal part of our acceleration program.
+We know pilots are difficult to get for industrial startups and we try to facilitate trials with Repsol, but that is not always possible.
 When trials are possible, and depending of their characteristics, Repsol may request startups (under acceleration in our program or other) to formalize the pilot with an agreement.
-Startups do not have any restrictions to accept, negotiate or turn down such agreement, that without affecting their acceleration process with Fundación Repsol.
+Startups do not have any restrictions to accept, negotiate or turn down such agreement, that without affecting their acceleration process with Repsol Foundation.

 - What can be expected from Repsol venture capital?

 Repsol Corporate Venturing manages a €85 million fund to invest in commercial-stage startups around the globe.
-They look at some 600 startups a year aiming at investing in four or six.
+They look at some 600 startups a year aiming at investing in some four to six of them.

 Members of the Repsol Corporate Venturing team participate as mentors in the acceleration program.
 They give their feedback from their investor perspective and, because they are work together with Repsol technology experts and are in close contact with Repsol business units around the world, they can also facilitate technology support, market information and insights, and their opinions can pave the way for startups to get pilot trials with Repsol.

-If a startup in our accelerator program reaches the commercial stage, it would have more chances to attract venture capitalists, among them, Repsol Venture Capital.
-Startups do not have any restrictions to engage in negotiations with any particular investor, that without affecting their acceleration process with Fundación Repsol.
+If a startup in our accelerator program reaches the commercial stage, it would have more chances to attract venture capitalists, among them, Repsol Corporate Venturing.
+Startups do not have any restrictions to engage in negotiations with any particular investor, that without affecting their acceleration process with Repsol Foundation.

 - You say some startups can get a second year of acceleration with the same funding -what are the criteria to grant that extension?